mediscan-tech/model-api/README.md

 ---
 ## About our Data:
 Our data is completely dynamic.
-The dataset from [CMS](https://data.cms.gov/) is updated every few weeks, so our hospital wait times are updated regularly.
+The dataset from [CMS](https://data.cms.gov/) is updated every few weeks, so our hospital wait times are updated automatically.
 ---
 ## ✨ Demo
 For the best demo experience, visit [our site](https://mediscan.tech) :)